ykjoe/neoden-yy1-kicad/README.md

 The converter will leave footprints alone that it does not recognize.
 If you find one conversions that you'd like added to the list, please file an issue on github (https://github.com/elec-otago/neoden-yy1-kicad)

+## Feeder Map

+The Neoden YY1 has a number of feeders that are used to place components.
+The feeder map is a csv file that maps the feeder number to the component type.
+The default feeder map is contained in the feeder_map.csv file.
+This file should be copied to the same directory as the neoden_kicad script.

+The feeder map file should contain the following columns:
+    value_regex: A regular expression that matches the value of the component.
+    package_regex: A regular expression that matches the package of the component.
+    feederNo: The feeder number to use for components that match the value and package regex.

 ### Author

 Written by Tim Molteno tim@elec.ac.nz